aliceliveprojects/WildLogging/documentation/blog posts/Taming the Urban Wild.md

  Latitude             |`.latitude` |`.latitude`    |`.lat`   |`.lat` Longitude            |`.longitude`|`.longitude`   |`.lng`   |`.long`

 Whilst not wildly different, this incurs a certain amount of cognitive overhead and occasional rename-and-retry cycles where there was a `.longitude` where a `.lng` was needed; it added *friction* to what could have been a seamless and intuitive series of data exchanges, causing double-checks to take place that would not have been necessary had the properties been identically named and taking the developer *out of the zone*.
-This inevitably happens when connecting systems developed independently over which there is no control.
+This inevitably happens when connecting systems developed independently, over which there is no control.

 Some other naming variations took place, which caused me to have to stop and think from time to time whilst implementing the system; were *sightings* and *events* the same thing? (...they were).
 The most complex, however, was the data returned by ITIS; not because it was *inconsisent*, but because of how incredibly *comprehensive* it was.
 Analysing this data exposed many of the shortcomings in our assumptions around how straightforward getting useful results from this data source would be, and opened up the second order questions we didn't realise we needed to address in our species name suggestion service.

 ### Postcodes *seem* to provide a nice granular grid... don't they?

-Due to limitations in the queries that Heroku can operate (it looks a *little* like a DBMS-over-HTTP, but lacks comparison feature), a decision was made to quantise all location information to a postcode-based grid for storage purposes.
+Due to limitations in the queries that Restlet can operate (it looks a *little* like a DBMS-over-HTTP, but lacks comparison feature), a decision was made to quantise all location information to a postcode-based grid for storage purposes.
 This way, we could at least ask for all sightings in a postcode, (we could *not* ask for all sightings within an arbitrary geofenced region due to not having comparisons or geographic support in Restlet's API)

 [Postcodes.io](https://postcodes.io) provides a free tier of usage for roundtripping latitude/longitude locations to postcodes, and back again, which seemed to be an ideal way to manage this otherwise expensive transformation process.
 We could implement all our data storage and lookup using free, externally-provided services - at least at the levels of usage we'd anticipate for a MVP.

 The browser provides latitude/longitude information (if the user permits) and we convert this into a postcode when logging an item, ensuring the user is *in situ* when adding a sighting to the system.
-We also use this when initialising a view, turning the location into a postcode then querying the Heroku store for sightings at that location.
+We also use this when initialising a view, turning the location into a postcode then querying the Restlet store for sightings at that location.
 All this works delightfully and cleanly, exactly as planned.

 The devil, as always, is in the details, hiding a world of complexity and presumptions into a few innocent words. "[When the map changes scale or pans, or when the date pickers are changed, a new data process is started, and the map re-populated](https://trello.com/c/0c2xkGvN)".
 Identifying the geographic centroid and extent of the map is straightforward and provided by the running [Leaflet](https://leafletjs.com) instance - turning this into a set of postcodes, however, is a little hairier, despite seeming to be a straightforward lookup task for the Postcodes.io API.